theolivenbaum/resin/README.md

 ## Sir

 [Sir](https://github.com/kreeben/sir) is an Elasticsearch clone built on Resin.
-In fact, Sir Is Resin.
-It's Superwise Information Retrieval.